eel3/tftsrv/README.md

 Cygwin, Linux, Mac OS X.

-tftsrv and tftsrv2 are shell script (sh), and so probably worked in other Unix-like environment.
+tftsrv and tftsrv2 are shell script (sh), and so probably work file on other Unix-like environment.

 Set up
 ------